clarklindeveloper/notes/angular - ultimateangular - advanced.md

 ## Testing services with dependencies

-* testing a service with a dependency to http
+* testing a service with a dependency (here dependency to http)
 * do the initial TestBed.initTestEnvironment() only need to do this once for project
 * code as per below to test service...
 * do a beforeEach() and TestBed.configureTestingModule({ providers: [ StockInventoryService ] });
 * and we pass our service in the providers:[]
 * we dont want to inject the real http, we create a mock class that imitates the http with get() method that returns an ObservableResponse
 * want to inject StockInventoryService with MockHttp, using token of Http but instead use our class useClass:MockHttp
-*

 <!-- stock-inventory.service.spec.ts -->
 ```ts